BandSpaceMap/BandSpaceMap-main/README.md

 This project uses ktlint which provides fairly basic style rules.

 You can run the `ktlintFormat` gradle task to automatically apply most of them or the `ktlintCheck` task to get a list of linting errors.

+For example, on Windows, navigate to the project's root directory in CMD.
+Execute "gradlew.bat ktlintCheck".
+if successful, you should see "BUILD SUCCESSFUL" in the console.
+If not, you will see a list of linting errors.
+Then execute "gradlew.bat run" to start the server.